svrc/acme-fitness-store/README.md

 ### Spring Cloud Gateway Server

-Talk to your broadcom contact to get the Spring Commercial Gateway Jar for running local.
+Obtain from Broadcom download portal to get the Spring Commercial Gateway Jar for running local.
 Place the jar named as `gateway-2.2.4.jar` into the directory `local-development/spring-cloud-gateway`
 ```bash
 local-development/spring-cloud-gateway